 There are several benefits of coconut water for babies.
 These include:

-- A fantastic rehydration agent during the hot summers
+- Is a Fantastic re-hydration agent during the hot summers

-- Natural cure for fevers, cold, and flu
+- Offers a natural cure for fevers, cold, and flu

 - Treats gastrointestinal problems